bitvijays/PhD-Resources/Misc/3_PhD_Read_Papers.md

 The key to the third pass is to

-- attempt to virtually re-implement the paper: that is, making the same assumptions as the authors, re-create the work.
-By comparing this re-creation with the actual paper, you can easily identify not only a paper’s innovations, but also its hidden failings and assumptions.
-This pass requires great attention to detail.
-- identify and challenge every assumption in every statement.
-Moreover, you should think about how you yourself would present a particular idea.
-This comparison of the actual with the virtual lends a sharp insight into the proof and presentation techniques in the paper and you can very likely add this to your repertoire of tools.
 - During this pass, you should also jot down ideas for future work.

 - Examine the assumptions